-In statistics, unstandardized coefficients are the ‘raw’ coefficients that are produced by regression analysis when the analysis is done on original, unstandardized variables.
+Unstandardized coefficients are ‘raw’ coefficients produced by regression analysis when the analysis is performed on original, unstandardized variables.
 Unlike standardized coefficients, which are normalized unit-less coefficients, an unstandardized coefficient has units and a ‘real life’ scale.

 Use of Unstandardized Coefficients in Regression

 Unstandardized coefficients are usually intuitive to interpret and understand.
 Since they represent the relation between raw data, they can be used directly in calculations and analysis.
 They can also be used to make comparisons within the regression equation when just one measurement scale is in use.
 If several measurement scales are in use, standardized coefficients are preferred for comparison (see below).

 Unstandardized coefficients are less useful for direct comparison when the measurement scales of the independent variables are different.
 In these cases a larger number may still point to a smaller effect, and to pinpoint the effect size of variables, you may want to standardize your coefficients first.

 For instance, in an analysis where you regress IQ scores on both years in college and income level, your variables will be on completely different scales and so the unstandardized coefficients (one in IQ/$ and one in IQ/years) can’t be compared with each other.
 To find out which is the most interesting effect one would want to standardize the coefficients first, which means they would both be in terms of standard deviations and so easily compared with each other.